Trikkitt/trikkitt.github.io/_posts/2024-08-15-PolyGenInstructionsFri3dCamp.markdown

 The game will start on Thursday 15th August at 19:00 and run until Sunday 18th August at 14:00

 ## PolyGen Home Base
 You can collect an RFID card from the bar (back left by the snacks counter).
 There will be a scoreboard in that area as well later on Friday.
-I will run a show and tell at 11:00 on Sunday for anyone wanting to see inside the units.
+I will run a show and tell at the bar at 10:30 on Sunday for anyone wanting to see inside the units.

 Note that units only appear on the map once they have been discovered.
 A unit that is uncaptured will not show on the map, so you'll need to go find them.